 Alabama has a pedestrian fatality rate of 2.51 per 100,000 population – a rate that’s higher than the U.S. average by 0.59.
 Increased vehicle speeds and a greater number of distracted drivers on the roads has resulted in higher numbers of pedestrian collisions year by year in Alabama.
-If you’ve been injured in a pedestrian collision, contact a lawyer to find out if you’re eligible for compensation.
+If you’ve been injured in a pedestrian collision, contact an Alabama pedestrian accident lawyer to find out if you’re eligible for compensation.
 Long & Long can represent you or your family after a pedestrian accident results in personal injuries or wrongful death in Mobile.

 Why Do Pedestrian Collisions Happen?